attila-lendvai/gpg-keygen/README.md

 * [Public key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) happens between two encryption **keys**, which is not necessarily only two humans, unless enough care has been taken when exchanging public keys and to keep the secret keys indeed secret.
 * In a digital networked world it's not possible to delete any published information, it must be assumed to be just there forever.
 This also applies to PGP keys.
 * Properly authenticated revocation requests can be published though.
-If such requests are [digitally signed](http://en.wikipedia.org/wiki/Digital_signature) (authenticated), then they will be honored by programs using e.g. a PGP key (key servers, client programs), and the revoked data will be ignored/hidden from the user accordingly.
+If such requests are [digitally signed](http://en.wikipedia.org/wiki/Digital_signature) (authenticated), then they will be honored by programs handling e.g. a PGP keys (key servers, client programs), and the revoked data will be ignored/hidden from the user accordingly.
 * Having a separately stored revocation certificate in your backup comes very handy if your key gets compromised or lost.
 By publishing it you can tell your peers that your key should not be used anymore.
 * The most precious part of a _PGP key block_ is its _master signing key_.
 * The _master signing key_ of a _PGP key block_ is rarely needed (mostly when editing the _PGP key block_ itself and when signing other people's keys).
-* If you don't trust the software environment and/or the computer generating or using your gpg key, then you cannot trust the key and the cryptography either.
+* If you don't trust the software environment and/or the computer generating or using your PGP key, then you cannot trust the key and the cryptography either.
 [Opensource](http://en.wikipedia.org/wiki/Open-source_software) is a minimum in security, so use a Linux live cd or something similar from a trusted source to generate and/or use your master signing key, preferably while being offline (see _live CD_'s in the [Glossary](#-glossary))!
 * Specialized hardware solutions offer much better protection for secret keys.
-* If you forget the passphrase for your already published key, and you don't have a revocation certificate, then your key will be lingering on the keyservers confusing your peers, who will annoy you by sending you messages you cannot read.
+* If you forget the passphrase for your already published key, and you don't have a revocation certificate either, then your key will be lingering on the keyservers confusing your peers, who will annoy you by sending you messages you cannot read.
 * Passphrases: three to five word long sentences (based on a non-trivial vocabulary, preferably with s0me typ0s) are easier to remember than a bunch of random characters, and are [better passphrases](http://www.baekdal.com/insights/password-security-usability).
 You can even build a little story around them to have separate but semantically interconnected passphrases (for the keys, for the revocation certificate, etc.).
 A vivid dream or delightful fantasies can be a good basis for something you won't forget... :)
 * ...but at the end of the day it'll always be a tradeoff between security and convenience.
 Assess your risks and act accordingly.

 The PGP algorithm needs an extra parameter, a key, to sign or encrypt data.
 That parameter is a cryptographic keypair, usually one of the subkeys from a PGP key block.
 New subkeys can be freely generated and published, so [forward secrecy](http://en.wikipedia.org/wiki/Forward_secrecy) can be achieved by publishing new subkeys, as long as the secret part of the master signing keypair has not been compromised.
 Therefore the most precious part of a PGP key block is its master signing key, because whenever new information is attached to the key block (e.g. a new _subkey_ is generated), this new data must be signed by the secret part of the master signing keypair, otherwise conforming programs will reject the new unsigned or improperly signed part of the PGP key block.
-This way only that person can publish valid additions to the key block who controls the secret part of the master signing key.
+In this scheme publishing valid additions to the key block is only possible by people who know the secret part of the master signing key.
+This is ideally you, and you only.

-So, in short: keep the secret part of your master signing key safe!
+So, to conclude: keep the secret part of your master signing key safe!

 ## Generating a key ##